Key information

 How you'll spend your time

-The days of the week that you spend at University will vary, but they'll be the same days of the week each year so that you can plan your study time around your working routine and other commitments.
+Your study days of the week will vary, but they'll be the same days of the week each year so that you can plan your study time around your working routine and other commitments.

 Overall, you'll spend about 20% of your time on activities that contribute to your degree apprenticeship, including training for the new responsibilities you may be assigned as your role evolves over the course of your degree.